Trainee program, small firms drive rise in Japan's foreign worker numbers | The Japan Times

 A manager in the bank’s personnel section said: “The two of them had the power to carve out a life in Japan from scratch, and we have expectations that they will prosper in various ways.”

 Tran Hong Kien, 28, from Vietnam, has been working for Yoshimoto Factory, a metal-processing firm in Ome, western Tokyo, since last March.
-He studied mechanical engineering at a top university in Vietnan.
+He studied mechanical engineering at a top university in Vietnam.

 “I was impressed by the high technical competence in Japan,” said Kien, who is tasked with running a lathe under instructions from senior workers at the company, which employs 25.
 “If possible, I would like to remain living in Japan.”